ericrhinebolt/reactUltimateCourse/Notes.md

 A view is updated by re-rendering the component.
 React calls the component function again.
 State is preserved throughout re-renders unless component is unmounted (removed completely from UI)

 https://react.dev/learn/react-developer-tools

+When updating state based on the current value of the state, good practice is to use a callback funtion: (s) => s + 1

+Each component has and manages it's own state, no matter how many times we render the same component.

+Practical guidlines about state:
+-Use a state variable for any data that the component should keep track of ("remember") over time.
+This is data that will change at some point.
+In Vanilla Js, that's a let variable, or and [] or {}
+-Whenever you want something in the component to be dynamic, create a piece of state related to that "thing", and update the state when the "thing" should change (aka "be dynamic")
+-Example: A modal window can be open or closed.
+So we create a state variable isOpen that tracks whether the modal is open or not.
+On isOpen = true we displace the window, on isOpen = false, we hide it. !isOpen to toggle.
+-If you want to change the way a component looks, or the data is displays, update it's state.
+This usually happens in an event handler function.
+-When building a component, imagine its view as a reflection of state changing over time.
+-For data that should not trigger component re-renders, don't use state.
+Use a regular variable instead.
+This is a common begginer mistake.